locallyoptimistic/LocallyOptimistic/content/post/data-platform.md

 ### Operational requirements

-This is by far the most important and scariest concern.
-All of the sudden ETL failures have gone from an inconvenient annoyance for business users to generating meaningfully degraded service for your customers.
+This is the most important and scariest concern.
+In this model, ETL failures have gone from an inconvenient annoyance for business users to generating meaningfully degraded service for your customers.
 If you don't yet have a mature tool for writing, managing, and monitoring ETL then you do not (yet) want to pursue this "data platform" path.

 The question you need to access yourself is: how seriously do we want to take our data products?
 If intelligent tools and systems are fundamental to your business and provide a meaningful competitive advantage, then you should be taking your ETL and model building extremely seriously anyway!